-Subject: Consistency letter for the project named 'Bluegrass Plains' for the endangered Indiana

-Determination Key (DKey)
+Subject: Consistency letter for the project named 'Bluegrass Plains' for the endangered Indiana bat and its critical habitat in the proposed project location, pursuant to the Indiana Bat Determination Key (DKey)

 Dear Kristen Clemens:

 The U.S. Fish and Wildlife Service (Service) received on July 10, 2024 your effect determination(s) for the 'Bluegrass Plains' using the Indiana Bat DKey within the Information for Planning and Consultation (IPaC) system.
 The Service developed this system in accordance with the Endangered Species Act of 1973 (ESA) (87 Stat.884, as amended; 16 U.S.C.
 1531 et seq.).